Living With Coyotes on the Homestead

 Tips On Living With Coyotes

 - Keep small livestock and poultry penned.
-Avoid temptation.
+Avoid offering a coyote any kind of temptation.

 - A livestock guardian dog is usually enough to keep coyotes away.

-Living with coyotes is a growing issue.
-Do what you can to avoid conflict and call a game warden when necessary.
+Living with a coyote or coyotes is a growing issue.
+Do what you can to avoid conflict and call a trapper or game warden when necessary.